-- 6. Ask/ research online if push notices will be sent to you and in what form if trading, CA or fiat movements occur in your account so that you can yourself verify your positions and in a worst case identify loss of assets. - 7.
-Consider to distribute funds between several wallets and trading platforms/ exchanges to further reduce your risk. - 8.
-Ask/ research online what attack vectors does the custodian consider in their solution. - 9.
-Ask/ research online how does the custodian protect itself against flaws in the underlying cryptography. - 10.
-Ask/ research online how does the custodian ensure supply chain authenticity for hardware.
-Also is this the first time use of the hardware. - 11.
-Ask/ research online whether an investors' CAs are commingled with others or wether investors' CAs are sent to a unique 1-time address (akin to a segregated account).
+- coverage is (maximum amount of coverage; coverage for loss of private keys of some CAs or of all CAs).16 - 5.
+In the case of trading platforms/ exchanges, use the functionality provided to the maximum, including at a minimum 2FA.
+Log in regularly into your account to verify your positions and ask/ research online if you can be sent regular account statements. - 6.
+Ask/ research online if push notices will be sent to you and in what form if trading, CA or fiat movements occur in your account so that you can yourself verify your positions and in a worst case identify loss of assets. - 7.
+Consider to distribute funds between several wallets and trading platforms/ exchanges to reduce your risk further. - 8.
+Ask/ research online what attack vectors the custodian considers in their solution. - 9.
+Ask/ research online how the custodian protects itself against flaws in the underlying cryptography. - 10.
+Ask/ research online how the custodian ensures supply chain authenticity for hardware and whether it is the first time use of the hardware. - 11.
+Ask/ research online whether an investors' CAs are commingled with others or whether investors' CAs are sent to a unique 1-time address (akin to a segregated account).